KxSystems/docs/docs/kb/deferred-response.md

 ### Client

 Run kdb+ (`q`) and connect to the gateway.
-The gateway will pass the intruction to both worker nodes.
+The gateway will pass the instruction to both worker nodes.
 Only when both worker nodes reply, is the [`raze`](../ref/raze.md) function applied to both sets of data to form a single data set.
 It is then returned to the client.

 ```q